soundpress/RulesOfNYC/docs/c16/index.rst

    (2) Sales not subject, or partially subject, to these rules.

       (i) Registration or a finding of coverage.
 This section does not apply to units which have never been registered with the Loft Board, unless the unit was granted coverage pursuant to a Loft Board order or court of competent jurisdiction.
 Any sale of improvements which occurred prior to registration of the unit with the Loft Board or prior to a finding of coverage by the Loft Board or a court of competent jurisdiction does not constitute a sale pursuant to MDL § 286(6), and is not covered by this section.
-This section does not apply to units which the Loft Board or the Executive Director have found are not covered by Article 7-C pursuant to 29 RCNY §§ 2-05 and 2-08 of these rules, or which a court of competent jurisdiction has found do not qualify for Article 7-C coverage.
+This section does not apply to units which the Loft Board or the Executive Director have found are not covered by Article 7-C pursuant to 29 RCNY §§ 2-05 and 2-08, or which a court of competent jurisdiction has found do not qualify for Article 7-C coverage.

       (ii) Sales between co-tenants.
 This section does not apply to sales of improvements between co-tenants of an IMD unit, where at least 1 of the co-tenants will remain in occupancy after the sale and is an occupant qualified for the protection of Article 7-C.

       (iii) Compensation to prime lessee or sublessor.
-Compensation to a prime lessee or sublessor by a residential occupant does not constitute a sale of improvements pursuant to MDL § 286(6), and is governed by 29 RCNY § 2-09(c) of these rules in matters regarding the prime lessee's or sublessor's right to compensation for costs incurred in developing a residential unit.
+Compensation to a prime lessee or sublessor by a residential occupant does not constitute a sale of improvements pursuant to MDL § 286(6), and is governed by 29 RCNY § 2-09(c) in matters regarding the prime lessee's or sublessor's right to compensation for costs incurred in developing a residential unit.
 After compensation has been made by the residential occupant to the prime lessee or sublessor, the residential occupant has the right to sell the improvements in the unit pursuant to MDL § 286(6) and this section.

 (c) Procedure for sales of improvements to prospective incoming tenant.